morethanthemes/extra_paragraphs/README.md

-# Extra Paragraphs
+# Extra Paragraphs Recipe

-This module provides a set of custom paragraph types to be used with the [Paragraphs](https://www.drupal.org/project/paragraphs) module.
+This recipe provides a set of custom paragraph types to be used with the [Paragraphs](https://www.drupal.org/project/paragraphs) module.

 ## Paragraph Types